textpotential/aproximatebible/docs/resume-rp-ds.md

 ### Industry Trends Analytics Platform | 2021 - present | _ATS_
 Extract and transform 50 years of quantitative membership data and long form text data from accrediting reports to prepare for ML tasks such as regression analysis on member school enrollment data and topic modeling on accrediting histories.

-- Use SQL to extract quantitiative data, transform with python (e.g. pandas), and load into cloud data wharehouse.
+- Use SQL to extract quantitiative data, transform with python, and load into cloud data wharehouse.
 - Define metadata scheme for long form text documents.
-- Use regex and pandas to clean and prepare data for use with ML models.
+- Use regex and pandas to clean and prepare data for use with ML models for KPI trend analysis.
-- Build regression models to predict and then visualize trends in KPIs for the industry.
-- Build NLP models to analyze trends in accreditation issues and patterns across different sectors of the industry.

 ### Census Data Analytics Platform | 2020 - present | _Iliff_
 Extract and transform enrollment data from 4 different data sources to load into AWS (redshift, S3, quicksights, athena) for data visualizations and analytics.